 What if I’ve never been camping and I’m not an outdoors person?

 All campers will be sleeping in a cabin on bunk beds.
 There will be restrooms inside the cabins, which include showers.
-Campers will be spending the majority of the time outside.
+Camp Attendees will spend most of the time outside, but all meals will take place inside of a mess hall.

 What do I need to bring to camp?